vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/vm-encryption/README.md

 A shallow rekey changes only the Key Encryption Key (KEK), which is the key that protects the actual data encryption keys.
 This operation can be performed while VMs are powered on and running, making it ideal for key rotation or provider changes.
 A deep rekey changes the Data Encryption Key (DEK) itself, which means all the encrypted data gets re-encrypted with a new key.
 Deep rekeys require the VM to be powered off and take longer to complete since all data must be rewritten.

 ### Do I need TPM hardware on my ESX hosts?
-TPM hardware is not required for VM Encryption or vTPM functionality, though it's strongly recommended for enhanced security.
+TPM hardware is not required for VM Encryption or vTPM functionality, though it's strongly recommended.
 When present, TPMs protect the host's encrypted configuration where Native Key Provider stores its keys.

 Note: if you are configuring a Native Key Provider on hosts that do not have hardware TPM 2.0, do not enable the "Use key provider only with TPM protected ESX hosts."
 A host will always use a TPM if it is present, even if the option is not enabled.